 The European Cyber Security Organisation (ECSO) is a not-for-profit organisation representing Europe's Cybersecurity Industry.
-ECSO members include a wide variety of stakeholders such as large companies, SMEs and Start-ups, research centres, universities, end-users, operators, clusters and association as well as European Member State's local, regional and national administrations.
+ECSO members include a wide variety of stakeholders such as large companies, SMEs and start-ups, research centres, universities, end-users, operators, clusters and associations as well as local, regional and national administrations of European Member States.

-With the ECSO, several Working Groups have been created, being the goal of WG 1, to propose one or more harmonised, common certification framework(s), as much as possible based on existing standards, to assess the Cybersecurity of the European Digital Single Market.
+With the ECSO, several Working Groups have been created.
+The goal of WG1 is to propose one or more harmonised, common certification framework(s), as much as possible based on existing standards, to assess the Cybersecurity of the European Digital Single Market.